 Ingredients

-- 20 leaves Fresh mint (washed and dried if needed)
+- 20 leaves fresh mint (washed and dried if needed)

 Instructions

-- Store dried mint in an airtight container, bag, or spice jar
+- Crush the leaves up finer if desired (optional), then store dried mint in an airtight container, bag, or spice jar

 Notes